ATTAINING TO THE FIRST RESURRECTION (EXCERPT OF KINGDOM CONCEPTS)

 When Christ has been formed in us, then the new covenant has been established in our personality.

 Flesh and blood cannot inherit the kingdom of God.
-Only Christ, and that which has been wrought in Christ and is an inseparable, integral part of Christ, inherits the Kingdom of God.
+Only Christ, and that which has been prepared in Christ and is an inseparable, integral part of Christ, inherits the Kingdom of God.

 Christ is the Resurrection.
 Christ is the Life.
 Christ is the Kingdom of God.
 As Christ is formed in us the Resurrection is formed in us.
 As Christ is formed in us the eternal Life from God is formed in us.
 As Christ is formed in us the Kingdom of God is formed in us.